1991 NASCAR Busch Series: True Value 250

-NOTE: Under NASCAR rules at the time, some Busch Series cars carried different numbers than usual; in combination Busch / Busch North races, if two cars carried the same number, the faster qualified car earned the right to the number.
+NOTE: In combination races where multiple series participate, if two cars carried the same number, the faster qualified car earned the right to the number.
 Some Busch Series cars carried different numbers, and Busch North Series cars, because of the numbering rule.
-(Ricky Craven and Jimmy Hensley both had #25, in the Busch North and Busch, respectively; Hensley was the quicker car, and ran the #25; Craven ran the #28.)
+(Ricky Craven and Jimmy Hensley both had #25, in the Busch North and Busch, respectively; Hensley was the quicker car, and ran the #25, registered as 25S; Craven ran the #28 but was registered as 25N for owner points standings in that series.)

 Budweiser 300

 The Budweiser 300 was held July 14 at New Hampshire International Speedway.
 Jimmy Hensley won the pole.